Israel Permits Limited Visit For Rep. Rashida Tlaib, Reversing Earlier Ban

 This is the letter @RashidaTlaib wrote the Interior Minister asking to visit her grandmother.
 The minister’s office confirms it.
 Several Palestinian activists told @NPR it was unacceptable for Tlaib to accept Israel’s restrictions and vow not to promote a boycott while visiting. https://t.co/eHUJHxgEuO— Daniel Estrin (@DanielEstrin) August 16, 2019

 There was no word on whether Israel had changed its position on Omar, a Somali-born American.
-She had been scheduled to arrive on Saturday in Israel, where she and Tlaib planned to tour the West Bank and visit the Al Aqsa Mosque in Jerusalem.
+She had been scheduled to arrive on Saturday in Israel, where she and Tlaib planned to tour the West Bank and visit the Al-Aqsa Mosque in Jerusalem.

-Tlaib and Omar were to have traveled under the auspices of the Palestinian Initiative for the Promotion of Global Dialogue & Democracy, or MIFTAH, a Ramallah-based non-governmental organization promoting an independent Palestinian state.
+Tlaib and Omar were to have traveled under the auspices of the Palestinian Initiative for the Promotion of Global Dialogue and Democracy, or MIFTAH, a Ramallah-based nongovernmental organization promoting an independent Palestinian state.

-Earlier, Israeli Prime Minister Benjamin Netanyahu said in a lengthy statement that the trip of the congresswomen sought to "harm Israel and increase incitement against it."
-Israel initially barred their visit on the basis of a law that allows authorities to ban advocates of a Palestinian-led movement to boycott Israel.
+Earlier, Israeli Prime Minister Benjamin Netanyahu said in a lengthy statement that the trip sought to "harm Israel and increase incitement against it."
+Israel initially barred the congresswomen's visit on the basis of a law that allows authorities to ban advocates of a Palestinian-led movement to boycott Israel.

 The move elicited a strong backlash from individuals in both parties.
 Democratic House Speaker Nancy Pelosi called the move "deeply disappointing."
 Florida Republican Sen. Marco Rubio tweeted that while he disagreed "100% with Rep. Tlaib & Omar on #Israel" denying them entry to Israel "is a mistake."